alexoliveiramartins/game-of-life/README.md

 # game-of-life
-Implementation of the Game of Life using CUDA programming in SDL2
+Implementation of the Game of Life using CUDA programming in Raylib